gezakerecsenyi/newscrypt/README.md

 ### USPs at a glance

+ - **An agent-powered death match** to simulate the journalistic model for objectivity production (see our schematic below)
  - **HUMAN Handshake** - revolutionary cryptography-powered combined authentication and liveness verification method
  - **Forums** for discussing views - not just letting the big names talk
  - **Powerful, knowledge-backed agential AI** consisting of 24 agents playing 12 roles to digest around 120 Tweets and 15 articles to create every single debate summary